 Job Outlook: Employment of reporters as a whole is projected to decline by 11% between 2019 and 2029.
 However, the proliferation of broadcast and online media coverage in relation to economic and business developments may provide better opportunities for those specializing in business reporting.

 Attorneys who practice corporate or business law benefit from the broad knowledge of business entities and practices acquired by business majors.
 The business major develops a solid foundation for areas of corporate law like bankruptcy, securities, contracts, mergers, collections, business successions, and incorporations.
 The research, writing, and presentation skills developed by business majors help corporate lawyers to carry out their work.

 Business majors with solid academic records and LSAT scores can gain acceptance at elite law schools.

 Salary: According to the BLS, the median annual wage for lawyers was $122,960 in May 2019.
 The lowest 10% earned less than $59,670, and the highest 10% earned more than $208,000.

 Job Outlook: Employment of lawyers is projected to grow by 4% between 2019 and 2029—about the same as the average growth rate for all occupations.

 10. Healthcare Administrator

-Administrators in the healthcare sector must have knowledge of accounting, budgeting, human resources, marketing, management, business law, ethics, and information technology, all subjects covered in the business curriculum.
-In addition, the teamwork, communication, analytical, and presentation skills of the business major are also critical to the success of a healthcare administrator.
+Administrators in the healthcare sector must have knowledge of accounting, budgeting, human resources, marketing, management, business law, ethics, and information technology—all subjects that are covered in the business curriculum.
+Many business majors with an interest in the field will go on to graduate work in healthcare management.